mad-lab-fau/tpcp/docs/guides/algorithms_pipelines_datasets.rst

 To make writing glueing code as simple as possible, it is a good idea to follow some form of standards with the loaded data.
 This could be standards that are designed for yourself, for your work group, or your entire scientific field.
-The only important thing is that you are consistent, when even you write data loading code.
+The only important thing is that you are consistent, whenever you write data loading code.
 As an example, you should always provide data in the same units after loading and represent it with the same (ideally simple) data structure (e.g. 3D Acceleration is always a numpy array of shape 3xn with axis order x,y,z and all values in m/s).